carguerriero/Titanic_Survival/README.md

 warnings.filterwarnings('ignore') ## Ignore warning
 ```
 ## Loading data
 We will import our datasets for training and test.
+Datasets are taken from Kaggle and they are available for download [here](https://www.kaggle.com/c/titanic/data)
 ```
 # Import datasets
 train = pd.read_csv("../input/titanic/train.csv")